Adding Custom Songs to Taiko 3DS3

 - A modded 3DS running a modern CFW environment

-- These instructions should work on any Luma version with LayeredFS support (7.0 and greater), but anyone on older Luma versions should still update their setup to the latest.
+- These instructions should work on any Luma3DS version with LayeredFS support (7.0 and greater), but anyone on an older Luma version should still update their setup to the latest

 - A digital or cartridge copy of Taiko 3DS3 ("Taiko no Tatsujin: Dokodon!
 Mystery Adventure")